headzoo/basetime-wss-node-sdk/README.md

 yarn add @basetime/wss-node-sdk
 ```

-### Creating an HTTP plugin
+### Creating an HTTP plugin with Express
-Plugins can be created using Firebase HTTP endpoints.
-HTTP endpoint plugins use Express middleware to decode incoming events and encode outgoing results.
+Plugins can be created using Firebase HTTP endpoints with Express middleware.
+The sdk middleware decodes incoming events and encodes outgoing results.
 The `wssMiddleware` and `wssErrorMiddleware` middleware functions are imported and wired up to express.

 ```typescript
 import * as functions from 'firebase-functions';